ofiwg/libfabric/man/fi_cq.3.md

 : Indicates that a tagged message operation completed.
 This flag may be combined with an FI_SEND or FI_RECV flag.

+*FI_MULTICAST*
+: Indicates that a multicast operation completed.
+This flag may be combined with FI_MSG and relevant flags.

 *FI_READ*
 : Indicates that a locally initiated RMA or atomic read operation has completed.
 This flag may be combined with an FI_RMA or FI_ATOMIC flag.